kathrinlin/customizing-aspnetcore-book/manuscript/00-requirements.md

 Since .NET Core is cross platform, the demos should run on Mac and various Linux distributions as well, but I never tried it.

-First of all, you will find all the demos in this repository on GitHub: https://github.com/JuergenGutsch/customizing-aspnetcore
+First of all, you'll find all the demos in this repository on GitHub: https://github.com/JuergenGutsch/customizing-aspnetcore

 ## Tools